 - Programs not proposed for implementation in Los Angeles

-- Film/documentary and research-based projects
+- Film/documentary, research-based and web-based projects

 If you can answer "YES" to ALL of these questions, your program may be eligible for a Cutting Edge Grant: